+Intercell connectivity

+The joining of the ribbons, both on the solar cells and to the busbars is achieved through a soldering process that can induce thermo-mechanical stresses.
+The ribbons are also bent over the cell edges, which can cause mechanical stress.

+In striving to maximise the output of solar modules thinner tapes are used to minimise the impact of shadowing on each cell.
+These tapes are subject to thermal stresses on a day-to-day basis which can lead cracking and premature failure.
+This is most likely in location where high daytime and low night time temperatures occurs.

-can impact on how well your solar systems perform.
+The design of the intercell connectivity can impact on how well the solar systems perform.
 On paper, it looks as if striving for modules with the greatest efficiency is best, but in a marine environment, these modules are often fitted where small amounts of shading may occur due to supporting structures or hand railing within in the vicinity.

 Shading can therefore lead to a period of reduce or no output from a module or part of a module.
 Given this, it is worth considering a less efficient module overall, but one with greater parallel sections.
 This will then ensure some output from a module during periods of partial shade, probably leading to a more effective solar system as a whole.
 When fitting the modules consideration should be given to orientating the parallel section in line with the possible source of shading to minimise any impact.